plone/Products.ATReferenceBrowserWidget/readme.txt

     * only_for_review_states: items are only referencable if their workflow state matches the ones a specified (default: None = no filtering by workflow state)

+    * history_length: enable a history feature that show the paths of the last N visited folders (default : 0 = no history)

     * force_close_on_insert: closes the popup when the user choses insert.
 This overrides the behavior in multiselect mode.